 Not only has GMS gotten rid of the "played for X hours" message, the Tempest event features the Gale Gourd, which rewards the player for staying on for a half hour.
 As soon as the player gets that award, they're given another Gourd to fill up, encouraging the player to stay on another half hour.
 The current Springtime event has a similar feature.

-Anti-Hero/Anti-Villain: Not only the backstory of Demon Hunter, but even the way he/she talks.
-While Evan is clearly a Wide-Eyed Idealist, Demon Hunter's motive for joining the Resistance is outright revenge, and he/she talks more like a villain in general than any of the other heroes (talking for instance about how he or she "can use this" Resistance to further their plans of payback).
+Anti-Hero/Anti-Villain: Not only the backstory of Demon Slayer, but even the way he/she talks.
+While Evan is clearly a Wide-Eyed Idealist, Demon Slayer's motive for joining the Resistance is outright revenge, and he/she talks more like a villain in general than any of the other heroes (talking for instance about how he or she "can use this" Resistance to further their plans of payback).

 Dark Lord and the Dual Blade faction would probably be plundering the land and be engaged in a bloody war between each other, if not for the fact both of them hold a mutual hatred of the Black Mage.

 Art Evolution: Compare the first soundtracks with the newer ones, you'll notice big differences.
 Also Many NPCs (especially event ones) are given new sprites.

 Compare the sprites of monsters on Victoria Island/Ereve and their monster versions in the future world.
 Although they are gigantic mutants, you can see a huge boost in details.

 Art Shift: despite this being a super deformed game, actual facial photos are used in several places, notably Showa hideout and Red Leaf High.